‘The Challenge’ Star Cara Maria Sorbello Shares Risque Photo Of Paulie Calafiore In Nothing But His Undies

-Cara Maria Sorbello and Paulie Calafiore of MTV’s The Challenge: War of the Worlds are flaunting their relationship on social media, despite the haters.
-The couple has lived through a very public break up and recoupling which put the duo on the receiving end of a lot of hate not only from fans but co-stars as well.
-The pair are unphased as they block trolls left and right and continue to stand by one another on social media.
+Cara Maria Sorbello and Paulie Calafiore of MTV’s The Challenge: War of the Worlds are flaunting their relationship on social media despite the haters.
+The couple has lived through a very public breakup and recoupling, which put the duo on the receiving end of a lot of hate not only from fans but co-stars as well.
+The pair are unfazed as they block trolls left and right and continue to stand by one another on social media.

-Now, Cara is sharing a new photo of her beau on Twitter after getting some backlash for appearing on fellow MTV show, Game of Clones(GOC).
+Now, Cara is sharing a new photo of her beau on Twitter after getting some backlash for appearing on fellow MTV show Game of Clones.
 Cara filmed the new series after splitting with Paulie last year, but as everyone knows by now, the two got back together before her episode of GOC aired.
 In order to silence the hate, Cara set the record straight in her new post, explaining the production schedule and sharing the steamy new photo of Paulie.

 In the new image, Paulie is rocking nothing but a Calvin Klein Micro Hip Brief in white as he poses with a cup of coffee.
 The Big Brother alum’s stellar abs are on full display as are several of his understated tattoos.